corenova/kos/docs/cluster.md

 volunteers are welcome for exploring this reaction. :-)

-The key takeaway in understanding [sync](../reactors/sync.md) behavior is this: **we are synchronizing the *state machine* of each instance and NOT the actual state of each instance.**
+The key takeaway in understanding [sync](../reactors/sync.md) behavior is this: **KOS synchronizes the *state machine* of each instance and NOT the actual state of each instance.**

 ### Limitations of the web client